RediSearch/RediSearch/docs/Extensions.md

     Extensions should be compiled and linked as dynamic libraries.
 An example Makefile for an extension [can be found here](https://github.com/RedisLabsModules/RediSearch/blob/master/src/tests/ext-example/Makefile).

-    That folder also contains an example extension that is used for testing, and can be taken as a skeleton for implementing your own extension.
+    That folder also contains an example extension that is used for testing and can be taken as a skeleton for implementing your own extension.

 * Loading